 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in plain concrete tiles with tiled ridging and cement skews.
-There was a restricted view at the rear.
-Access to the roof void is via a hatch in the shower room ceiling.
-This extends above the upper ground floor part of the property.
-There was a head and shoulders inspection only.
-The roof void is insulated.
-It has undertile felt but no sarking.
+The roof is pitched and laid in slates with tiled ridging.
+There is a flat felt roof on the rear extension.
+Access to the roof void is via a hatch in the lounge ceiling.
+There is a loft ladder fitted.
+The roof void has been partially floored and lined and a roof light fitted.
+It is not classed as habitable accommodation.
+There was no access to any roof timbers.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater fittings Rainwater fittings Main walls appropriate. appropriate.
 The gutters and downpipes are of PVC.

-Main walls Visually inspected with the aid of binoculars where appropriate.
+Visually inspected with the aid of binoculars where appropriate.
+The gutters and downpipes are of PVC.
+Visually inspected with the aid of binoculars where appropriate.
+Foundations and concealed parts were not exposed or appropriate.
+The gutters and downpipes are of PVC.
+Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are cavity timber frame and brick construction externally rendered with plastic weatherboard panelling.

-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The main entrance doors are timber and glazed with UPVC double glazed patio doors in the lounge.
-The windows are UPVC sealed unit double glazed of casement design understood to have been installed in 2015.
+The main walls are of solid stone construction, painted and part roughcast.
+The rear extension appears to be of brick Main walls appropriate.
+The gutters and downpipes are of PVC.
+Visually inspected with the aid of binoculars where appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of solid stone construction, painted and part roughcast.
+The rear extension appears to be of brick externally roughcast.
+Internal and external doors were opened and closed Main walls appropriate.
+The gutters and downpipes are of PVC.
+Visually inspected with the aid of binoculars where appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of solid stone construction, painted and part roughcast.
+The rear extension appears to be of brick externally roughcast.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where